1988 New Zealand rugby union tour of Australia

 The 1988 New Zealand tour rugby to Australia and Fiji was the 26th tour by the New Zealand national rugby union team to Australia.

-The last tour of "All Blacks" in Australia was the 1984 tour, while Australian visit New Zealand in the 1986 tour.
+The last tour of the All Blacks in Australia was the 1984 tour, while Australia visited New Zealand in the 1986 tour.

 All Blacks won two test match on three and won the Bledisloe Cup.

 The tour

 Scores and results list New Zealand's points tally first.